dannisliang/vongott-unity/vongott/Docs/Design/NPCs.md

 NPCs
 =======
-- All NPCs regardless of affiliation can be killed, with consequences
+- Most NPCs regardless of affiliation can be killed, with consequences
-- Mobile NPCs will implement the A* path finding algorithm
+- Mobile NPCs will implement the A* path finding algorithm coupled with local obstacle avoidance

 ## Mechanical
 ### Machine Gun Turret